dgshanee/dingo_test/DESCRIPTION.md

  ##Render
   - How do we render the DOM tree?
   - There should be a body component that acts as the root node
+  - From there, if a DOM is empty, a new body will be created and will act as the parent